John-Abbott-College/4A8-Notes/16_When_to_use_SQLite.md

 material from: https://tableplus.com/blog and https://www.sqlite.org/

-#### We changed the HomeBudget code to be backed by a database instead of XML files.
+#### We changed the code to be backed by a database instead of XML files.
 We chose to use SQLite as the database.
 Why?

 SQLite is: